-The rainwater drainage closing valve is located under the middle hatch of the aft seat.
-This drain valve is meant to be shut only when at maximum load to prevent potential water incursion.
-In other loading conditions, the drain valve should remain open to let rainwater drain from the boat.
+The rainwater drainage closing value is located under the middle hatch of the aft seat.
+This drain value is meant to be shut only when at maximum load to prevent potential water incursion.
+In other loading conditions, the drain value should remain open to let rainwater drain from the boat.